Skip to Content

 Where to Find Amber in the USA

-If you want to find amber in the U.S., you have to prepare your digging equipment, as most amber is found in clay beds, or through beachcombing.
+If you want to find amber in the US, you must prepare your digging equipment, as most amber is found in clay beds or through beachcombing.
 Beachcombing results are rarely noteworthy when it comes to amber, but that shouldn’t stop you from trying!

 The best states in the U.S. to find amber include New Jersey, Arkansas, California, Washington, South Dakota, Kansas, Texas, Mississippi, North Carolina, Massachusets, Alaska, and New Mexico.
 Though Arkansas has the biggest deposits of amber, most sites are closed to the public, and you will need to get permission and pay a small fee.